 In the neck

 Spinal stenosis in the neck can cause:

 - Tingling or weakness in a hand, leg, foot or arm

 - Problems with walking and balance

 - Neck pain

 Some people are born with a small spinal canal.
-But most spinal stenosis occurs when something happens to narrow the open space within the spine.
-Causes of spinal stenosis may include:
+But most spinal stenosis occurs when something happens to reduce the amount of open space within the spine.
+Causes of spinal stenosis include: